 Lastly, I was diagnosed and treated quickly because there is a good understanding of how this disease presents in men.
 I have learned that this is not the case for women.
 I thought, what if it had been my wife, my daughter, my mom or my sister in my place?
 Would their odds have been as good as mine to survive?
-Currently, women are more often misdiagnosed than men and there is insufficient information on how heart disease develops and appears in them.
-This really hit home for me and it's why I have decided to climb for this cause.
+Currently, women are more often misdiagnosed than men and there is insufficient information on how heart disease develops and appears in women.
+This really hit home for me, and it is why I have decided to climb for this cause.

 Surviving was just the beginning, the best is yet to come."